RCAF Station Guelph: Wireless trainees and their service

 Volunteer airmen and airwomen arrived at No. 4 WS from many lands including Canada, Newfoundland, Britain, Australia, New Zealand, South Africa, Trinidad, Bermuda, the Bahamas, and the United States.
 They trained to be Wireless Operators (WOPs), and most moved on to Bombing & Gunnery School (B&GS) where they qualified as Wireless Air Gunners (WAGs).
 Some of the top trainees in each class elected to become Navigators and moved on to Air Observer School (AOS).
 Other top trainees were asked to become instructors.
 A few trainees became Wireless Operators, Ground (WOGs).

-By the time the school closed, between 5,000 and 5,800 wireless operators had passed through its doors and of these well over 1,000 died in service.
+By the time the school closed, between 5,000 and 5,800 wireless operators had passed through its doors and of these, well over 1,000 died in service.

-No. 4's most distinguished trainee may be the Honourable Lincoln Alexander, who graduated from No. 4 Wireless School as a Wireless Operator, Ground and then became an instructor.
-On the occasion of the 50th anniversary of No. 4 WS he said "I remember the friendship and the fun.
+No. 4's most distinguished trainee may be the Honourable Lincoln Alexander, who graduated as a Wireless Operator, Ground and then became an instructor.
+On the occasion of the 50th anniversary of No. 4 WS, he said, "I remember the friendship and the fun.
 It made me a man.
 It taught me what authority was all about.
 It taught me to respect others.
 I'm proud of my service."